OpenAngelArena/oaa/docs/dota2tools/chatcommands.md

 # Chat commands

-Updated 2017-12-05
+Updated 2018-02-14

 [< Dota 2 Tools][0]

 Commands to be used for debugging and testing purposes, currently requires the game to either be in tools mode or have sv_cheats 1 enabled.
-To use these types them into the chat prompt like you would messaging allies. <b>As for now, there is a bug that prevents the chat listener from working on workshop mode, and thus none of these commands will work in upload versions, only in tools mode.</b>
+To use these, type them into the chat prompt like you would when messaging allies or using normal Dota cheats.
 <br>
 <br>
 -list/-help - Displays a list of all available chat commands.